Club Procedures

 • Don't feel bad if you leave an aircraft behind.
 Don't let "get homeitis" cause you to make a questionable or unsafe decision.
 Members will gladly help in bringing the plane back.
 For example, there are several members who have airline pass privileges who wouldn't mind helping out.

 • Avoid shock cooling, especially in the higher horse power aircraft.
+This can be accomplished by slowly reducing the power settings as you approach the landing pattern.

 • Use conservative cruise power settings of 75% or less and lean conservatively.